 The morning fog that was shrouding the coast, finally let up as we dropped down into Santee from the Mission trails summit.
-We were driving out to Anza Borrego to meet up with our hiking buddy Daren for a hike out to Inner Pasture.
+We were driving out to Anza Borrego to meet up with our hiking buddy Daren.
+Our goal was to find some remote caves nestled deep in the Inner Pasture.
 A majority of our hike would be just west of the Anza Borrego State Park on BLM administered lands.

 Besides being one of the more isolated, beautiful regions of the Anza Borrego desert; the area is also a corridor for immigrant traffic, a fact we would soon substantiate by the clothing and water bottles discarded along the trail.